radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 for :id violates constraints (type?(Integer, "not-an-integer-id") failed))
 ```

-This error emssage tells us that `Project.new` expects `id` to be an integer,
+This error message tells us that `Project.new` expects `id` to be an integer,
 but it's not.
+The error message says `Dry::Struct::Error`, as `Dry::Struct` is
+the superclass of `ROM::Struct`. `dry-struct` is the gem that provides the
+`Dry::Struct` class.

-This is a good idea because it enforces at the class-level that
+This type of type checking is a good idea because it enforces at the
-all attributes of the model must be of a particular type.
-How many times have
+class-level that all attributes of the model must be of a particular type.
+How
-you tried to add a number to an attribute, only to realise the attribute is a
+many times have you tried to add a number to an attribute, only to realise the
-string, not an integer?
-By using `Dry::Struct` we prevent these sort of issues.
+attribute is a string, not an integer?
+By using `ROM::Struct` we prevent these
+sort of issues.

 The only special bit of logic required here that we have to hand-roll in the
 `ApplicationModel` class is the `persisted?` method, which is used by Rails